-Provided there are at least 50 employees within a 75-mile radius of your worksite, you are eligible for FMLA leave if you are a part- or full-time employee who has:
+Provided there are at least 50 Raytheon employees within a 75-mile radius of your worksite, you are eligible for FMLA leave if you are a part- or full-time employee who has:

-- Been with the company for at least one year; and - Worked at least 1,250 hours in the previous 12 months.
+- Been with Raytheon for at least one year; and - Worked at least 1,250 hours in the previous 12 months.

-When the need for your leave is foreseeable, you must ordinarily provide the company with 30 days of advance notice of your need to take FMLA leave.
-The company may require medical certification of the need for a leave due to a serious medical condition and may request a second and third opinion, at the company's expense.
+When the need for your leave is foreseeable, you must ordinarily provide Raytheon with 30 days of advance notice of your need to take FMLA leave.
+Raytheon may require medical certification of the need for a leave due to a serious medical condition and may request a second and third opinion, at Raytheon's expense.
 A "fitness for duty" report might also be requested before you return to work.